Why get vaccinated?

 Most people who are vaccinated with MMR will be protected for life.
 Vaccines and high rates of vaccination have made these diseases much less common in the United States.

 Children need 2 doses of MMR vaccine, usually:

 - First Dose: 12 through 15 months of age

 - Second Dose: 4 through 6 years of age

-A third dose of MMR might be recommended in certain mumps outbreak situations.
+A third dose of MMR might be recommended in certain people in mumps outbreak situations.

-Tell your vaccine provider if the person getting the vaccine:
+Tell your vaccination provider if the person getting the vaccine:

-- Has a parent, brother, or sister with a history of immune system problems.
+- Has a weakened immune system, or has a parent, brother, or sister with a history of hereditary or congenital immune system problems

 - Has recently had a blood transfusion or received other blood products.
-You might be advised to postpone MMR vaccination for 3 months or more.

 - Has tuberculosis.